Fission and Fusion Conversations

-Similarly, there are two basic discourse processes in any classroom: fission debates and discussions, and fusion conversations, known as dialogue.
-A fission conversation splits the participants into separate elements.
+Similarly, there are two basic discourse processes in any classroom: fission debates and discussions, and fusion conversations—or dialogues.
+Fission discourse splits participants into separate elements.
 Just like nuclear fission, a great deal of energy can be released—though this is the energy of division and separation.
 When participants leave these conversations, there are winners and losers, those who feel they are in the right and that the others are wrong.
 There are often feelings of frustration, anxiety and tension.
 The ensuing talk is often heavy and heated, with little or no sense of closure or accomplishment.

 Debates fall into the fission category.
 The goal is often winning.
 Participants in a debate seek to dissect the other arguments, to split them into component parts that can each be analyzed, attacked, weakened, and disproven.
 Debaters look for logical inconsistencies, inaccuracies, and fallacies.
 In other words, they are looking for what is wrong in the other argument.
 They are not attempting to create something new.
 In my experience, debaters begin and end a debate with their same beliefs and understandings.
 I have rarely seen a student come out of a debate with a changed mind—and many students would likely not admit it even if they did.
 Still, debating is a useful process, though by its very nature, it is fission.

 Dialogue, on the other hand, is a fusion process.
-Participants in a dialogue attempt to combine disparate elements together to form a “heavier,” more complete understanding.
-This is a constructive and collaborative process of fusing together a bigger picture, a greater shared understanding.
-Individuals in dialogue suspend their assumptions and disbelief, let go of their biases, and work toward being a functional member of a team.
+Participants in dialogues attempt to combine disparate elements together to form a “heavier,” more complete understanding.
+These are constructive and collaborative conversations of fusing together a bigger picture, a greater shared understanding.
+Individuals in dialogues suspend their assumptions and disbelief, let go of their biases, listen actively, and work toward being a functional member of a team.
 The energy of dialogue is that of the espirit de corps of teamwork and collective belonging.
 The ensuing talk is conjoining and mutual, buoyant and light, with a strong sense of success and accomplishment.

-Socratic Seminar is a specific technique for creating an ecology where dialogue can thrive.
-When facilitated properly, conversations are deep, collective, and powerful.
+Socratic Seminar is a specific technique for creating an ecology where these conversations can thrive.
+When facilitated properly, dialogues are deep, collective, and powerful.
 Participants build on what others have to say—even when they disagree.
 They explore ideas as far as possible in order to create more meaning and understanding.
 The dialogue process often yields new Eureka! moments of profound clarity and insight.
-With the weight of fused ideas, participants often change their minds due to enhanced insights and understandings.
+With the weight of fused ideas, participants often change their minds due to enhanced ideas and understandings.